top of page

 Ryan McAllister, who produced the anti-circumcision lecture, An Elephant in the Hospital, wrote a blog post "Refuting 'Jewish Fragility' and Why Antisemitism Harms the Genital Autonomy (GA) Movement."
 McAllister criticizes Marotta for putting a derogatory label to "any offense taken by Jewish people to anything he says, some of which is frank discussion about circumcision, but much of which is explicitly antisemitic...
 It is deeply unfair to assign the blame for medicalized circumcision to Judaism, to assert that Jewish culture or identity are pedophilic, or to call anyone fragile for speaking out against antisemitism.
 Every use of an antisemitic trope erodes the validity of our message, and also plays into a long history of marginalization and violence against Jewish people."

 Reacting to a podcast that was critical of him, Brendon Marotta defended his attacks on Jews and Judaism in a podcast on June 13, 2023.
 Marotta argued that he was simply applying concepts from Critical Race Theory ("whiteness", "white fragility") to circumcision.
 He argued that if one accepts the premise that CRT is not anti-White and if CRT principles should not be offensive to White people, then applying CRT principles to Jewish identity should not be offensive to Jews and should not be regarded as antisemitic.
 Trace Woodgrains, an editorial assistant for the podcast show, responded to Marotta.
 Woodgrains explained that progressives - who endorse CRT - would regard Marotta's statements as a misuse of CRT concepts.
-He applies the principles against the Jewish people, a group that is oppreseed - both historically and currently oppressed.
+He applies the principles against the Jewish people, a group that is oppressed - both historically and currently.
 On the other side, conservatives - who reject CRT - regard principles of "whiteness" and "white fragility" as racist and offensive.
 They would see his use of those principles as offensive and hateful.
-Woodgrains concluded that it is correct to Marotta's statements as "examples of antisemitism within the intactivist movement."
+Woodgrains concluded that it is correct to cite Marotta's statements as "examples of antisemitism within the intactivist movement."

 RELATED